Franklin County School District (Mississippi): Schools

+Football player Greg Briggs went to Franklin High.
+Defensive Back Cameron Young played football and basketball at the school.

 Demographics

 2006-07 school year

 There were a total of 1,510 students enrolled in the Franklin County School District during the 2006–2007 school year.
 The gender makeup of the district was 47% female and 53% male.
 The racial makeup of the district was 46.42% African American, 53.44% White, 0.07% Hispanic, and 0.07% Native American.
 58.9% of the district's students were eligible to receive free lunch.